Starting a Hybridizing

 Tweezers are for plucking the anthers from the blooms.
 Many people prefer the reverse-action kind that stay closed unless you squeeze them, but I prefer the simpler ones, which are more intuitive to me.
 I have brushes to apply pollen, and alcohol to clean the brushes between pollinations.
-I've also used toothpicks in the past, which have the advantage of not requiring the cleaning.
-I will experiment with both this spring and see what I like best.
+I've been mostly using toothpicks rather than brushes, which have the advantage of not requiring the cleaning.
+I do use brushes when pollen is scarce and I need a little more control.

 Price tags are used to label the crossed bloomstalks in the gardem, although this is not usually necessary since I usually put the same pollen on every bloom of a clump.
 The notebook is for recording the crosses: cross number, parentage, dates, number of blooms pollinated, and any other pertinent notes, such as which stalks in a clump were used, if not all stalks were used for the same cross.
-The notebook records are transferred to computer files for permanence.
+The notebook records are transferred to computer files (spreadsheets) for permanence.
+Recently, Iive been forgoing the notebook entirely and entering information directly into the computer wehn I come in from the garden.
 And finally, of course, there is a box to tote all this stuff out to the garden!

 Unless otherwise noted, all text and illustrations copyright Tom Waters and all photographs copyright Tom or Karen Waters.
 Please do not reproduce without permission.